-In late December 2019, an outbreak of an emerging disease (COVID-19) due to a novel coronavirus (named SARS-CoV-2 latter) began in Wuhan, China and quickly spread in a substantial number of countries (1;2).
-The epidemic was declared a pandemic by the WHO on 12 March 2020 (3).
-According to a Chinese study, 80% of patients present with mild symptoms and the overall fatality rate is about 2.3%, although this rises to 8.0% in patients between the ages of 70 to 79 years and to 14.8% in those aged 80 years and over (4).
-However, it is highly likely that there are a significant number of asymptomatic carriers in the population, and thus it is probable that the mortality rate has been overestimated.
-To take the example of the outbreak onboard the Diamond Princess cruise-ship, the fatality rate was 1.4%

-(5).
-France is now facing the onslaught of COVID-19 with more than 25,000 cases, as March 26th, 2020 (5).
+patients between the ages of 70-79 years and to 14.8% in those aged 80 years and over [4].
+However, it is highly likely that there are a large number of asymptomatic carriers in the population, and thus it is probable that the mortality rate has been overestimated.
+To take the example of the outbreak onboard the Diamond Princess cruise-ship, the fatality rate was 1.4% [5].
+France is now facing the onslaught of COVID-19 with more than 25,000 cases, as March 26th, 2020 [5].
 Thus, there is a critical and urgent need for an effective treatment in order to cure symptomatic patients but also to decrease the duration of virus carriage and thus limit transmission in the community.
-Among the candidate drugs to treat COVID-19, repositioning old drugs for use as an antiviral treatment is an interesting strategy, because knowledge about these drugs' safety profile, side effects, posology and drug interactions are already well known (6;7).
+Among the candidate drugs to treat COVID-19, repositioning old drugs for use as an antiviral treatment is a compelling strategy, because knowledge about these drugs' safety profile, side effects, pharmacokinetics and drug interactions are already well known [6,7].